jfcloutier/karma_system/design_notes/policies.md

   * persisting B should persist or eventually initiate A
   * terminating B *might* terminate A

-## Impacting a belief by executing a policy
+## Executing a policy

 A policy is a set of directives to be realized by a CA's umwelt in order to impact a belief held by the parent CA.

 A directive is a prioritized goal meant by the CA for its umwelt, a goal being an observed belief plus its desired initiation, continuation or termination (the umwelt is free to formulate an appropriate policy).

 If the the CA is an *effector CA*, the goals it receives will simply be to activate effectors, like spinning a wheel forward or backward a number of times.
 Effector CAs are at the bottom level of the hierarchy of CAs and are indirectly and transitively in the umwelts of every CAs.
 A policy is thus ultimately realized via cumulated actions taken by effector CAs.

 A CA executes a policy it formulates or has received at the close of its current timeframe, once it has made new observations and updated its beliefs from them.

-### Protocol for executing policies

-Note: The protocol implements something akin to multi-phase commits on composite transactions (only once a policy in play is recursively marked as executable is it recursively executed).

-parent CA --- intent(directives) -->> umwelt CAs
-parent CA <-- can_actuate(goals - can be empty) --- umwelt CA
-parent CA --- ready_actuation(goal) ---> umwelt CA
-...
-parent CA <-- actuation_ready(goal) --- umwelt CA
-...
-(initiating CA tells the body to execute all primed actuations) initiating CA ---- executed ---->> all CAs parent CA <<-- wellbeing_changed -- umwelt CA

-Note: -->> denote event broadcasts and --> denote message unicasts

-### Steps

-At the end of a timeframe, a CA

-* selects a goal -this becomes a "self-directed" goal because it originated with the CA-
-* and formulates a policy (a list of directives) to achieve the goal,
-* and marks the goal as "in play",
-* and broadcasts the policy *intents* (as directives) to its umwelt CAs.

-A CA keeps a list of the directives (prioritized goals) it receives from its parents within its current timeframe.

-At the end of its current timeframe, a CA:

-* rejects irrelevant directives (none of the goals reference beliefs the CA holds or could hold),
-* sorts the remaining directives by priority (highest first),
-* selects the highest priority directive it can actuate
-  * builds or selects a policy (list of directives) to achieve the directive and emits it to its umwelt
-  * waits for confirmation that the policy can be actuateed by its umwelt
-* notifies originating CAs of the directive it can actuate,

-Note: A CA processes at most one directive to actuate at a time.
-A new timeframe is started only once the selected directive, if any, is rejected or executed.

-A CA's timeframe must thus be qualitatively longer than that of its umwelt CAs, to the point where, to an observer, it operates on a different time scale than its umwelt.

-For each goal in the retained directives:

-* If the CA is an effector, the goal is marked as "ready to actuate" and the CA communicates to the CA of origin that the goal is "actuation-ready"
-* else, for higher-level CAs, the goal is marked "in play" and the CA formulates a policy to realize it (i.e. recursively executes the steps)

-The receiving CA informs the originating CA when each directive is "actuation-ready".

-A CA that emitted a policy to its umwelt CAs to achieve a goal (i.e. impact a belief it holds) keeps the goal in play:

-* Until **any** directive in the emitted policy is reported as rejected by **all** umwelt CAs (all umwelt CAs reporte and none can actuate the directive)
-  * The CA then communicates to the originating CA that the received goal, for which the CA formulated the rejected policy, was rejected, taking the goal out of play
-* Or until **all** directives in the policy are reported as actuatable by **one or more** of the umwelt CAs
-  * The CA then communicates to the originating CA, if any, that the received goal, for which the CA formulated the policy, is actuable (can actuate), and moves it from in play to actuation-ready

-If the "self-directed" goal is marked as "actuation-ready", the CA instructs *selected* umwelt CAs to ready actuation for each directive in the policy.
-When all selected umwelt CAs report as "ready to actuate", the CA emits the "execute" event and the goal is taken out of play If the self-directed goal's policy is rejected, the goal is taken out of play and nothing is done.

-When a CA receives a message to ready actuation  of it goals in play

-* If the CA is an effector CA that can actuate the goals
-  * the CA instructs its body effector to prepare actuation of the action-as-goal
-  * and reports it as actuation-ready to the originating CA
-* Else, if not an effector CA, for each directive in the policy it formulated to achieve the received goal
-  * It selects a preferred umwelt CA to ready actuation the directive (more than one umwelt CA might be ready, making the others redundant)
-    * It instructs the selected umwelt CA to prepare to execute the policy it built if the directive is a goal

-Once all the directives in the policy a CA emitted are reported to it as "actuation-ready" (the body is primed for actuation), execution by the body is triggered.
-The goal for which the policy was formulated by the CA is then no longer active.

-When all goals of a CA are inactivated (rejected or executed), a new frame is started.

-## Observing action beliefs from executed policies
+### Observing action beliefs from executed policies

 When a CA executes a policy it formulated, the execution of the policy possibly becomes a set of `Action(Effector, Boolean)` beliefs (a.k.a. action beliefs) held by effector CAs sitting at the bottom of the CA hierarchy.